 I buzzed by his Ford Mustang, making sure to turn down the electro house beat I had pumping prior to the whole mouse thing – opting for something a bit more wholesome.
 Something with guitar.
 Something with a little soul and grit.

-The canyon didn’t look too far off so we thought why the hell not and headed in the direction of the vein that ran through Moab.
+The canyon didn’t look too far off so we thought why the hell not.
 As we hiked the landscape changed.
 Unsurprisingly the canyon turned out to be a lot further than it looked.
 We dipped lower and lower – like water running downhill – and suddenly found ourselves perched at the edge of a steep drop-off.

 Staring at all of that sameness reminded me of a sensation I used to experience as a kid when I shut my eyes to go to sleep at night.
 I called it, “seeing far.”